OBOAcademy/obook/docs/explanation/intro-to-ontologies.md

 OBO ontologies are mostly written in OWL2 or OBO syntax.
 The latter is a legacy format that maps completely to OWL.

-For a more in-depth explanation of formats (OWL, OBO, RDF etc.) refer to explainer on [OWL format variants](../explanation/owl-format-variants.md)
+For a more in-depth explanation of formats (OWL, OBO, RDF etc.) refer to explainer on [OWL format variants](../explanation/owl-format-variants.md).
+In the examples below we will use OWL Manchester syntax, which allows us to express formal logic in English-like sentences.

 ### An ontology as a classification